Design

 So, what resources are required to kick things off?
 The short answer is: PCB design and layout CAD [for example, Altium (professional), Easy PC (intermediate), or Design Spark (free download)].
 In addition to this electronic components will need to be purchased, once you’ve decided which you need (inevitably researching across the web), there are some big distributors that it is always sensible to use for prototypes, e.g. Farnell, Digikey, Mouser and RS Components.
 If you want to be manufacturer friendly pick non-critical passives in accordance with my post Design for Manufacture

 Design your circuit schematic using the CAD system, and that involves generating a schematic (circuit diagram), BoM (Bill of Materials) and footprints.
 Doing the schematic is just a question of putting symbols of the components you intend to use on the circuit and connecting them with each other.
-The diagram below illustrates this:
+Your CAD package will allow you to do this.

 As you place the components it will be necessary to give each component properties, which will then allow the construction of a BoM.
 A BoM lists all the components, the suppliers and part numbers, designators (R1, C10, etc) that show what position the component will be fitted in on the PCB, when it’s made.